rumca-js/RSS-Link-Database/2022/highlights_ALL_entries.md

  - RSS feed: https://dkb.io/post/google-search-is-dying
  - date published: 2022-02-15 15:45:06+00:00
  - user: None
- - tags: dead internet,google,algorithm,google search,ads
+ - tags: ads,google search,all time,dead internet,google,algorithm

 ## The simple system I’m using to stay in touch with hundreds of people – Jakob Greenfeld – Experiments in Entrepreneurship and Learning